 - The MCVideo User performs the Generic Test Procedure for MCVideo Authorization/Configuration and Key Generation as specified in TS 36.579-1 [2], subclause 5.3.2A.

-- The UE has affiliated to a MCVideo temporary group identity TGI, identifying a MCVideo temporary group GROUP B as a member of MCVideo broadcast group GROUP A.
+- The UE has affiliated to a MCVideo temporary group identity TGI, identifying a MCVideo temporary group GROUP B as a member of MCVideo broadcast group GROUP A according to the Generic Test Procedure for NW initiated temporary group creation as specified in TS 36.579-1 [2], subclause 5.3.22A.

 - UE States at the end of the preamble